-Trump, Kim mind their body language with a handshake of equals
+Mirror image: Trump, Kim mind their body language with handshake of equals

 Pease said “mirroring” was how people who want to show that they have a rapport imitate each other’s body language to put the other at ease.

-Both of the leaders sought to project a sense of command with “alpha male” handshakes when they met in Singapore eight months ago, but displayed some anxiety in their first moments.
+Experts said the exchange contrasted with the pair’s historic first meeting in Singapore eight months ago when they sought to project a sense of command with “alpha male” handshakes.

+The two leaders will hold a series of meetings on Thursday and try to make progress on a vague deal struck in Singapore to work towards the complete denuclearization of the Korean peninsula that has produced few concrete results.

-Trump has since declared he and Kim “fell in love” after exchanging letters, a far cry from the threats and insults traded in late 2017 when Trump called Kim “Little Rocket Man” and a “sick puppy”, while Kim said Trump was a “dotard” - an archaic word meaning senile old person.
+Since Singapore, Trump has declared he and Kim “fell in love” after exchanging letters, a far cry from when Trump in late 2017 called Kim “Little Rocket Man” and a “sick puppy” and Kim said Trump was a “dotard” - meaning a senile old person.
 Trump, 72, is more than twice the age of Kim, 35.

-Kim looked far more confident compared to their last meeting in Singapore, while Trump welcomed Kim with his palm facing up - a sign, said body language expert Karen Leong, that was almost supplicatory.
+Kim looked far more confident compared to their Singapore meeting, while Trump welcomed Kim with his palm facing up - a sign, said body language expert Karen Leong, of a more open, conciliatory approach from the brash businessman.

+“Trump wants the rapport.
+He is not here to become the bully, he is here to win Kim,” said Leong, managing director of Singapore-based Influence Solutions and author of the book “Win People Over”.

 “Kim was walking towards Trump far more briskly with his hand extended.
 Previously in Singapore, Kim was far more hesitant.
-There is much more sense of familiarity,” said Leong, managing director of Singapore-headquartered Influence Solutions and author of the book “Win People Over”.
+There is much more sense of familiarity.”

-“Trump wants the rapport.
-He is not here to become the bully, he is here to win Kim.”
+Kim Hyung-hee, director of the Korea Body Language Lab, said Trump seemed “to be taking a bit of extra care” in shaking Kim’s hand compared to other leaders.

-There were signs of tension, however, when the two men sat down after the initial handshake.
+There were signs of tension, however, when the two men sat down.

 Pease noted Trump – sitting in his traditional, dominant position with hands forward making a steeple shape – furrowed his brow.
 Kim’s fingers were clenched in his lap, a position that shows frustration and self-control.

-The summit in Singapore marked the first time a sitting American president met with a North Korean leader, but the vague agreement struck to work towards complete denuclearization of the Korean peninsula has produced few concrete results.

-Reporting by John Geddie, Aradhana Aravindan, Karishma Singh and Miral Fahmy in SINGAPORE and Joyce Lee in SEOUL; Editing by Nick Macfie
+Reporting by John Geddie, Miral Fahmy, Karishma Singh and Kevin Krolicki in SINGAPORE and Joyce Lee in SEOUL; Editing by Nick Macfie